kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 </div>

 \(5\) The type certificate holder must identify the sources and content of data that it will use for its system.
-The data must be adequate to evaluate the specific cause of any in-service problem reportable under this section or §21.3(c) that could affect the safety of ETOPS.
+The data must be adequate to evaluate the specific cause of any in-service problem reportable under this section or [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.3   Reporting of failures, malfunctions, and defects.|§21.3]](c) that could affect the safety of ETOPS.

 \(6\) In implementing this system, the type certificate holder must report the following occurrences: